-- Critical (1) Criticals add dice during attack and defense rolls.
-They usually count as successes. - Wild 2 (1) Wilds can trigger special abilities or are referenced in special rules.
-They usually count as successes. - Hit ◎ (2) When attacking, hits are usually successes that don't trigger other effects. - Block © (1) When defending, blocks are usually successes that don't trigger other effects. - Blank (2) Blanks have no icon on the die and usually have no effect. - Failure (1) Failures can't be rerolled or modified.
+- Critical (1) Criticals add dice during attack, defense, and dodge rolls.
+They usually count as successes. - Hit (2) When attacking, hits are usually successes that don't trigger other effects. - Block (1) When defending, blocks are usually successes that don't trigger other effects. - Blank (2) Blanks have no icon on the die and usually have no effect. - Failure (1) Failures can't be rerolled or modified.